Our Mission: To provide outdoor enrichment programs to youth with blindness and low vision

 Why We Do It

 There is a shortage of quality programs for students with visual impairments, particularly in the area of outdoor experiential education.
 Multiple studies have confirmed that students with visual impairments are more likely to be less active, less healthy, and less socially engaged than their sighted peers.
-These discrepancies have become more pronounced following the Covid pandemic.

 Put another way: